 I spent too much time this past weekend paying attention to the NFL draft.
 Of course, television coverage of the two-day event isn’t “must-see TV,” but there were some surprises.
 One of them involved the fourth pick of the draft.

 According to the New York Daily News, the Jets view left tackle D’Brickashaw Ferguson as the infrastructure for their offense, which Matt Leinart was supposed to be a part of.
-The Jets were working the phones trying to move back into the top 10 to get the USC quarterback after selecting Ferguson.
+The Jets worked the phones trying to move back into the top 10 to get the USC quarterback after selecting Ferguson.

 There’s nothing quite like a good infrastructure on a search engine.
 It isn’t quite the same as an update, but it opens up a lot of possibilities.